 Sensory play helps build both physical and mental abilities.
 It stimulates the five senses: sight, touch, smell, hearing, and taste.
 It can provide a sense of calm and comfort for a child and can help them learn to regulate their behavior, which can ultimately also improve focus.

 Want to learn more?
-See Why Sensory Play Is Important for more information and fun sensory play ideas for kids.
+See The Artful Parent’s Guide to Sensory Play for more information on how to manage sensory play.

 You provide children with the opportunity to learn, play and encourage creativity with sensory rich materials.
 Without further ado, here are some of our favorites.